-After more than 20 years as a high school teacher, Siobhan Lamb, who has ADHD, autism and dyslexia, is starting a new career as an advocate for neurodiverse children.
+After more than 20 years as a high school teacher, Siobhan Lamb, who is autistic and has been diagnosed with dyslexia and ADHD, is starting a new career as an advocate for neurodivergent children.

 “If you find yourself sitting in a job interview where you feel like you need to lie, get up and walk out.”

 NeuroWork: What neurodivergent conditions do you have and when were you diagnosed?

 When I was about seven years old, I was diagnosed with ADHD and dyslexia and they said I was gifted.
 And only a couple of years ago, a psychologist diagnosed me as autistic as well.
 I don’t remember anything about my first diagnosis, but apparently I didn’t speak until I was about seven and a half, so I went to a mainstream school three days a week and a deaf school two days a week.
 They knew I didn’t have hearing problems but they just didn’t understand why I wasn’t speaking.

 My mum was a special needs teacher, so she had me reading and writing at two years old, but I couldn’t speak.
 I remember constantly being pulled out of class for speech therapy, which I hated, and they taught me sign language.

 I have three children and they’re all neurodivergent.
 My son sees a psychologist and a couple of years ago I was having a pretty hard time myself, so I saw a psychologist at the same time as him and the psychologist diagnosed me with autism.

 It’s funny because a lot of people say when they’ve been diagnosed as an adult, their whole world becomes crystal clear and all of a sudden everything makes sense, but it did nothing for me.
 I wonder if that was because I’d been already diagnosed with neurodivergent conditions at a very young age.
 I grew up being ‘strange’.

 NeuroWork: What did you want to be when you grew up?